When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 Recently, Nash-MTL \cite{bargaining-game} suggests a different approach to obtain an Pareto optimal solution.
-Inspired by the game theory literature, the authors directly aim at obtaining the \textit{Nash Bargaining Solution} \cite{Nash-bargaining-solution}.
-This solution can be found on the Pareto front and translates to a proportionally fair solution where any change to the state results in a negative update for at least one task.
-As a result, the authors show that the aggregated update vector can be obtained as in \cref{eq:nash}.
+Inspired by the game theory literature, the authors directly aim at obtaining the \textit{Nash Bargaining Solution} \cite{Nash-bargaining-solution} which can be found on the Pareto front and translates to a proportionally fair solution where any change to the state results in a negative update for at least one task.
+Specifically, let's consider $U \in \mathbb{R}^{T}$ the set of all possible trade-offs and similarly, $ D \in \mathbb{R}^{T}$ the default set of disagreements, namely, a trade-off if all tasks $T$ fail to agree on an agreement.
+Moreover, in order to find a task agreement, namely, find a solution for $U$ with columns $u_{i}$ such that $\forall_{i} : u_{i} > d_{i}$, the authors demonstrate that finding a Nash Bargaining Solution is equivalent to solving: